 Attachment Parenting is not, in itself, breastfeeding or babywearing or cosleeping.
 These are choices of some parents to provide a more attachment-based family environment, but these parenting behaviors are not what define Attachment Parenting.
 Rather, AP is about the attitude that a parent comes with into the parent-child relationship.

-Michael Phelps was diagnosed at age 9 with Attention Deficit Hyperactivity Disorder (ADHD).
+Michael Phelps was diagnosed at age 9 with Attention Deficit Hyperactivity Disorder (ADHD), we had to get him ADHD Help from a very young age.
 Through my own and others’ parenting experiences with ADHD, raising children in an authoritarian (“do as I say, or else”) or a permissive (“do whatever you want”) do not work with ADHD.
 The authoritative parenting style — which includes parenting approaches, like AP, that take parent-child attachment into account — is a must for any spirited child.

 In this Editor’s Pick, I want to highlight an article from ADDitude magazine, which spotlights Michael’s mother and her attitude toward parenting a child with ADHD.